shnsang/Getting-And-Cleaning-Data-Project/CodeBook.md

 ## Creating the tidyData file

-> Step 0: Load necessary data files into R, including X_train, y_train, subject_train, X_test, y_test, and subject_test
+1. Load necessary data files into R, including X_train, y_train, subject_train, X_test, y_test, and subject_test
-> Step 1: Merge the training and test files to generate an 10299-by-2 dimension data frame
+2. Merge the training and test files to generate an 10299-by-2 dimension data frame
-> Step 2: Per instructions, extract only the mean and standard deviation for each measurement (180-by-6 dimension)
+3. Per instructions, extract only the mean and standard deviation for each measurement (180-by-6 dimension)
-> Step 3: According to the activity_labels, subject_train, and subject_test.txt files, re-name the respective columns for subject ID and activity type
+4. According to the activity_labels, subject_train, and subject_test.txt files, re-name the respective columns for subject ID and activity type
-> Step 4: Based on the features.txt file, label the remaining columns using descriptive variable names
+5. Based on the features.txt file, label the remaining columns using descriptive variable names
-> Step 5: Leveraging the merged and cleaned data set, create another independent tidy data set with the average of each variable for each activity and each subject
+6. Leveraging the merged and cleaned data set, create another independent tidy data set with the average of each variable for each activity and each subject

 ## Description of the identifier variables
 * Subject   -    ID number of the individual, between 1 and 30